-The aggregate loan provision to be maintained by NBFC-MFIs at any point of time shall not be less than the higher of a) 1 per cent of the outstanding loan portfolio or b) 50 per cent of the aggregate loan instalments which are overdue for more than 90 days and less than 180 days and 100 per cent of the aggregate loan instalments which are overdue for 180 days or more.

-ii. if the advance covered by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) guarantee becomes non-performing, no provision need be made towards the guaranteed portion.
-The amount outstanding in excess of the guaranteed portion shall be provided for as per provisioning norms as mentioned in paragraph 13 of these Directions. (iii) All other provisions contained in Chapter IV of these Directions, where not contradictory to the contents of this paragraph, shall be applicable to NBFC-MFIs.

-(iv) An NBFC which does not qualify as an NBFC-MFI shall not extend loans to micro finance sector, which in aggregate exceed 10 per cent of its total assets.
+- For non-performing assets related to microfinance loans of NBFC-MFIs, provisioning norms shall be as below: - The aggregate loan provision to be maintained by NBFC-MFIs at any point of time shall not be less than the higher of (a) 1 per cent of the outstanding loan portfolio or (b) 50 per cent of the aggregate loan instalments which are overdue for more than 90 days and less than 180 days and 100 per cent of the aggregate loan instalments which are overdue for 180 days or more. - If the advance covered by Credit Risk Guarantee Fund Trust for Low Income Housing (CRGFTLIH) guarantee becomes non-performing, no provision need be made towards the guaranteed portion.
+The amount outstanding in excess of the guaranteed portion shall be provided for as per provisioning norms as mentioned in paragraph 13 of these Directions. - (iii) All other provisions contained in Chapter IV of these Directions, where not contradictory to the contents of this paragraph, shall be applicable to NBFC-MFIs. - (iv) An NBFC, which does not qualify as an NBFC-MFI shall extend microfinance loans, which in aggregate does not exceed 25 per cent of its total assets. - 51.
+Deleted - 52.
+Deleted - 53.
+Deleted - 54.
+Deleted